Our Blog

 Let’s flip this concept on its head for a minute, and consider what poor communication could do to your business.

-Imagine a prospective client getting in touch with an email enquiry, and they never get a message back.
+Imagine a prospective client getting in touch with an email inquiry, and never get a message back.
 Or a brand new client asking a question that goes unanswered after they’ve paid their invoice and decided to take up your services.
 Or even an existing client with a query about the service received that you never respond to.

 It’s easy to see that in these unfortunate scenarios, that prospect would never turn into a paying customer.
 Also, it’s unlikely that those existing clients would leave you a raving 5-star review, buy from you again or refer anyone else!